The Mental Health Advisors

 Mental Health Assessment

-If a student requires a mental health assessment, the MHAs will arrange to meet them either in College or at the Counselling Service.
+If a student requires a mental health assessment, the MHAs will arrange to meet them at the Counselling Service.
 With the student’s permission, the MHA will discuss the outcome of the assessment with the referrer.

-The MHAs can offer a quick response to students who are in crisis, and are usually able to arrange to see the student on the day of referral.
+The MHAs can offer a quick response to students who are in crisis, and are usually able to arrange to see the student by the next working day.
 Our MHAs have expertise in crisis intervention including suicide risk assessment.
 The MHAs will arrange to see the student as frequently as needed until the crisis has resolved.

 Students can be offered ongoing MHA support with the frequency of appointments being tapered in accordance with the student’s changing circumstances.
 The MHAs work individually with students using a solution-focused approach to develop coping strategies and self-management.